rudyyazdi/frontend-assessment/README.md

 - there is always a `work` property in the response.
 - there is no need to debounce the api calls if the user is typing too quickly.
 - it is ok for the "image unavailable placeholder" to be shown while the actual image is loading.
+- there is no need to unmount the components that are hidden should the display size change.